COGS108/Overview/COGS108-Syllabus.md

-v0.03 Sep 25 2025 **WARNING!!!
+v0.01 24 DEC 2025 **WARNING!!!
 This is a draft syllabus and subject to potentially major changes before the end of Week 1**

 # COGS 108: Data Science in Practice